-Kerang to Lake Charm Eco-trail
+Kerang Lakes Eco-trail

-An emerging trail project is currently being explored in partnership with Kerang Landcare which seeks to link the townships of Kerang and Lake Charm through the development of a trail.
-This trail known as the Kerang Lakes Eco-Trail would explore the natural beauty of the area, by traversing through natural bushland and alongside RAMSAR listed waterways, commencing within Kerang Regional Park.
-The trail will connect to the Murray River Adventure Trail and showcase the unique birdlife, cultural heritage and profile Kerang Regional Park, highlighting the Gannawarra as Victoria's naturebased tourism destination.
+An emerging trail project is currently being explored in partnership with Kerang Landcare which seeks to link the townships of Kerang and Lake Charm through the development of a trail called the Kerang Lakes Eco-Trail.
+This trail will aim to explore the natural beauty of the area, by traversing through natural bushland and alongside RAMSAR listed waterways, commencing within Kerang Regional Park.
+The trail would connect to the Murray River Adventure Trail and will showcase the unique birdlife, scenery and cultural heritage of the Kerang Lakes and rivers, including the Little Lake Charm Wildlife Reserve and the Kerang Regional Park, highlighting Gannawarra as Victoria's nature based tourism destination.